A Guide for Looking After Old Pets

 It is common practice to recommend routine laboratory tests for dogs, regardless of their outward appearance of health.
 Among them are:

-A full blood count analysis
+A complete blood count analysis

 It explains how the immune system uses white blood cells, how platelets help in clotting, and how red blood cells carry oxygen.
 It may show signs of anemia, inflammation, infections, or cancers.